 |International Administration (Minor/Exchange)||1||II||5||300|

-1 How to get registered for courses and exams
+• How to register for courses and exams

 You need to register for the individual courses in uSis.
+There are specific work groups for minor students.
+The activity codes in uSIS are published on the schedule.
+There is a link on the front page of the minor description.
 When you’ve done this correctly the course will appear in your weekly schedule.
-If you are registered for the course, our Education Service Centre will register you for the exam.
+If you are registered for the course, the Education Services Centre (OSC) will enroll you for the exam.

 You pass the exam if the result is 5,5 or higher.
 A result lower than 5,5 means that you failed the exam.

 One important note (especially for international students) is that retakes are held in the month of January.